 One of the qualities of an effective teacher is to be fair and equitable.
 But what does that really mean?
 How can you be fair and equitable to every single student in your classroom?
 As a child, I’m sure if your sibling got a scoop of ice cream, you wanted a scoop of ice cream.
 Or if your sibling got a car at 16, then you felt entitled to that same privilege at 16.
 That’s just fair, right?

-Some teachers think the same principle applies in their classroom.
+Some teachers think the same principle applies in their classrooms.
 If I give Bobby this, I must give Suzy this.
 In some instances, this theory may prove true.
 However, when it comes to reading instruction, this is false.
-You must realize that equity does not mean equal when it comes to instructing a student how to become an effective reader.
+You must realize that equity does not mean equality when it comes to instructing a student on how to become an effective reader.

-Early in my career, I thought that when I was teaching reading (especially when it came to small groups) that I should meet with each group the same amount of time.
-I must meet with every group every day just like the teacher manual beautifully plans out.
-I will meet with my low group, my average group, and my high group and all would be well with the world.
+Early in my career, I thought that when I was teaching reading (especially when it came to small groups) I should meet with each group the same amount of time.
+I must meet with every group every day just like the teacher manual beautifully planned out.
+I will meet with my low group, my average group, and my high group and all will be well with the world.

-Yea, right!
-First, most reading teachers know that there is no clear cut low, average, and high group.
+First, most reading teachers know that there is no clear-cut low, average, and high group.
 It’s more like high, average-high, average-low, low, and low-low.
 So those 3 groups you are supposed to meet with every day – out the window.

 Secondly, now there are 5 groups, not 3.
 So, how am I supposed to meet with all 5 groups every day?
-Well, despite what the district reading leader and the principal (that might I add hasn’t been in a classroom for over 15 years is telling you) the answer to that question is – you don’t!
+Well, despite what the district reading leader and the principal (who might I add hasn’t been in a classroom for over 15 years are telling you) the answer to that question is – you don’t!